Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Numerical Results

 when the pre-change parameter is known, and by

-when the pre-change parameter is known only within an uncertainty class.
-The top most plot in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} is the trade-off curve for the case when we only know that $|J_0-1| \leq 0.4$.
-Thus, $\kappa^*$ is obtained by solving $\int (f_J(v)/f_{1}(v))^{\kappa} f_{J_0}(v) \; dv= 1$ for $J=2.5$ and $J_0=1.4$.
-The value obtained is $0.33$.
-The second curve from the top is the trade-off curve when the value of $\kappa$ is obtained by using the knowledge of the pre-change parameter.
+when the pre-change parameter is known only within a range of uncertainty.
+The top most curve in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} is the trade-off curve for the case when we only know that $|J_0-1| \leq 0.4$.
+For this curve, $\kappa^*=0.33$ is obtained by solving $\int (f_J(v)/f_{1}(v))^{\kappa} f_{J_0}(v) \; dv= 1$ for $J=2.5$ and $J_0=1.4$.
+The second curve from the top is the trade-off curve when the value of $\kappa$ is obtained by using the knowledge that the pre-change parameter $J_0=1.31$.
 The value of $\kappa=\kappa_g$ so obtained is $0.47$.
-As expected, these estimate show a significant loss in performance because the thresholds have to be chosen to satisfy the false alarm constraint, without the knowledge of the pre- and post-change parameters.
+The top two curves are obtained by dividing the log of mean time to false alarm (the value plotted on the horizontal axis) by the lower bounds on mean time to detect, the $o(1)$ approximations on the right hand sides of \eqref{eq:NumRes_kappag} and \eqref{eq:NumRes_kappastar}.
+The fact that these top two curves are significantly greater than 1 reflects the conservativeness of these lower bounds.